seankross/seankross.github.io/_Rmd/2019-01-08-The-Front-Lines-of-Teaching-Data-Science.Rmd

 teach their craft in a variety of settings: big and small courses, online and in person, and in academia and industry.
 They graciously told me about how they approach the challenge of teaching such a broad and rapidly-changing field.
-Data science now encompasses a overwhelming number of technologies and techniques including modeling, visualization, data wrangling, storytelling, version control, and system administration.
+Data science now encompasses an overwhelming number of technologies and techniques including modeling, visualization, data wrangling, storytelling, version control, and system administration.
 How can they possibly keep a handle on everything?
 For all of the juicy details see the paper linked above.
 Below are the key points from our investigation:

-- Data scientists are often characterized as "end user programmers," meaning that they see programming as a means to an end (ends like answering scientific questions) rather than a pursuit that is inherently interesting.
-We found that instructors teach skills beyond end user programming, including how to integrate data analysis code into mature technology stacks to create more modular and reusable software.
+- Data scientists are often characterized as "end user programmers," meaning they see programming as a means to an end (ends like answering scientific questions) rather than a pursuit that is inherently interesting.
+We found that instructors teach skills beyond end user programming, including how to integrate data analysis code into mature technology stacks so that their software is more modular and reusable.
 - One major framework in data science education is teaching an entire workflow, as opposed to teaching any individual library or method.
 Instructors want their students to know how to properly collect data, how to import and